Eastern Mind: The Lost Souls of Tong Nou: Chu-Teng

 A sequel, titled Chu-Teng (中天, lit. 'mid-heaven'), was released in Japan for Mac and Windows in October 1995.
-Deemed a "lost game" and becoming an urban legend due to its rarity, there were claims of "no record of anyone having ever played" it, with some believing that it was an unfinished prototype or an unattainable relic, with even Sato claiming to not have a copy.
-In 2013, an ISO image of the game surfaced from an anonymous 4chan user, which was then uploaded onto the internet.
-Vice deemed this rediscovery an unusual case of fan dedication and love of Sato bringing a game back from the dead.
+Originally considered lost media due to its extreme rarity, the game's ISO image surfaced on the internet in 2014.
 Reviewing the game, Hardcore Gaming 101 felt that with the transmigration element dropped, it became more of an ordinary adventure game than its predecessor, which was a "letdown" due to stripping away what they believed made Eastern Mind "great".